 Prevention

-.env, credential files, or key-containing config files in an agent’s file-access scope — use path blocklists. - Apply a bidirectional secret-redaction filter: scrub secrets from both model inputs and model outputs before logging or displaying.
+.env, credential files, or key-bearing config in an agent’s file-access scope — use the path blocklist above. - Run the redaction filter in both directions: scrub secrets from model inputs and outputs before logging or displaying them.

-- Store secrets in a dedicated secrets manager (AWS Secrets Manager, HashiCorp Vault, 1Password Secrets Automation) and inject them at runtime via environment variables that the agent process cannot inspect.
+- Keep secrets in a dedicated manager (AWS Secrets Manager, HashiCorp Vault, 1Password Secrets Automation) and inject at runtime so the agent process cannot read the raw value.

 - Add

-truffleHogorgitleaksto your CI pipeline so accidental key commits are caught before they reach logs or agent context. - Treat any agent chat history that the model can read as a potential leak surface — rotate any key that has ever appeared in a chat message.
+gitleaksortrufflehogto CI so accidental commits are caught before they reach logs or agent context.
+Turn on GitHub push protection too — it is free and on by default for public repos as of June 2026 (private repos need the paid GitHub Secret Protection), and GitHub auto-reports leaked partner secrets (AWS, Stripe, OpenAI, and others) to the issuer. - Treat any chat history the model can read as a leak surface — rotate any key that has ever appeared in a chat message.

-- Review agent tool call arguments — not just responses — for secret values, because arguments are often logged with less scrutiny.
+- Review tool-call arguments, not just responses; arguments are often logged with less scrutiny.

-- Establish a runbook for key rotation so developers can rotate all dependent services in under 10 minutes when a leak is detected.
+- Keep a key-rotation runbook so any dependent service can be rotated in under 10 minutes when a leak is detected.

 FAQ

 Q: How long do I have before a leaked key is exploited?
-A: Automated credential-scanning bots monitor public surfaces like GitHub and Pastebin in near-real-time (often under 5 minutes).
-For any leak visible outside your organization, assume immediate exploitation risk and rotate without delay.
+A: Assume minutes, not hours.
+Automated credential-scanning bots watch public surfaces like GitHub and Pastebin in near-real-time (often under five minutes).
+For any leak visible outside your org, rotate immediately and treat exploitation as already possible.

-Q: Should I tell users their key appeared in model output?
-A: If you operate a platform and a user’s key leaked in your system, yes — disclose the incident and the scope.
-If you are building internal tooling and a developer’s own key leaked in their own session, notify them immediately and help them rotate.
+Q: Should I tell users their key leaked?
+A: If you run a platform and a user’s key leaked through your system, disclose the incident and its scope.
+If it is internal tooling and a developer’s own key leaked in their own session, notify them immediately and help them rotate.

 Related